johnjohnlin/nicotb/README.md

 make -f <NICOTB PATH>/sim/Makefile XXX
 ```

-By default the three files must have the same name
+By default the files must have the same name
 but the provided Makefile allows you to fine-tune each file name.
 Also, you have to modify the path in Makefile
 in order to locate the irun (aka ncverilog) binary.